Tumeoust/OldSchoolRunescape_InfernoML/README.md

 # Old School Runescape Inferno ML

+A reinforcement-learning agent that completes the [Inferno](https://oldschool.runescape.wiki/w/Inferno) — Old School RuneScape's hardest solo PvM challenge — in a tick-accurate Python simulator.

 Architectural decisions, reward shaping, environmental datapoints and other PPO related solutions were ideated by me and built with Claude.
 All of the contents in this repository are written by Claude apart from this paragraph.